How It Began

 The interest in working with copper began in the 1960s when I lived next to a church in Wisconsin that was having a copper steeple built.
 The builders left pieces of scrap copper in the parking lot, which I picked up and made a few simple items.

-For many years I have enjoyed making unique furnishings and artwork that were not found in stores or online and figured others likely had the same desire
+For many years I have enjoyed making unique furnishings that were not found in stores or online and figured others likely had the same desire

 Workmanship